 Termination of Contract: We may terminate our contract with you as provided therein; however, only the electric distribution utility can disconnect your power, whether for non-payment or otherwise.
 Our Terms of Service document also provides information on termination of our service and the resulting charges.
 If you are unable or do not wish to obtain service from another supplier, service will be provided by the Provider of Last Resort ("POLR") serving your area:______________, the POLR for the ________ area at _______________ (toll free).

-Disconnection: You will not be disconnected for delinquency of payment by a previous occupant, failure to pay any charge unrelated to electric service, failure to pay for different electric services unless such services were included under our contract at the time our service was started, failure to pay charges arising from an underbilling, except for theft of service, more than 6 months prior to the current billing, failure to pay for a disputed charges until a determination as to the accuracy is made by us or the PUCT and you have received notice of this determination, failure to pay charges arising from an underbilling due to faulty metering, unless the meter has been tampered with, or failure to pay an estimated bill other than a bill rendered pursuant to an approved meter-reading plan or unless the utility is unable to read the meter due to circumstances beyond its control.
+Disconnection: The POLR may disconnect your service for non-payment.
+The rules provide that you will not be disconnected for delinquency of payment by a previous occupant, failure to pay any charge unrelated to electric service, failure to pay for different electric services unless such services were included under our contract at the time our service was started, failure to pay charges arising from an underbilling, except for theft of service, more than 6 months prior to the current billing, failure to pay for a disputed charges until a determination as to the accuracy is made by us or the PUCT and you have received notice of this determination, failure to pay charges arising from an underbilling due to faulty metering, unless the meter has been tampered with, or failure to pay an estimated bill other than a bill rendered pursuant to an approved meter-reading plan or unless the utility is unable to read the meter due to circumstances beyond its control.

 Service Restoration: To have service restored, you must meet your utility's reconnection requirements.